benoitc/couchdbproxy/README.md

     ./couchdbproxy.py add_user http://127.0.0.1:5984 node0 benoitc 5985

-Then connect on `http://benoitc.couchdbproxy.dev:8000` and you will fall in benoitc node.
+Connect on `http://benoitc.couchdbproxy.dev:8000` and you will fall in benoitc node.

 To remove this user :